 Thank heavens that train wasn’t carrying a knife.

 Previous generations might have had Alvin Stardust and John Pertwee escorting children to-and-from the Ice Cream van, but our modern yout-dem (if I may be so bold as to use the term) require a little more bang for their buck.
 Hence we find ourselves confronted with an expensive-looking sound system in a dimly-lit aircraft hangar, some synthesized heartbeats, an edgy voiceover with lots of glottal stops and a smattering of firm handshakes.
 Not a single kite to be found.
-This is how we roll in 2013.
+This is how we roll in the 21st century.

 While I’m very pleased to see the genre return, it’s hard to imagine just what kind of tragedy this film is intended to anticipate.
 Call me unsympathetic, but if you’re hare-brained enough to stand in the exact centre of eight inter-connecting railway lines then you deserve everything you’re going to get.
 More to the point, is this track design based on an actual, existing part of our railway infrastructure?
 If so, I think we should be worrying less about the safety of one law-breaking deliquent and more about the hundreds of innocent lives that will be lost in the event of a monumentally horrendous-though-admittedly spectacular eight-train pile-up catastrophe.